sylvainprigent/sdeep/docs/source/guide.rst

 How to
 ------

-This section show a basic introduction on how to use the `SDeep` framework.
+This section shows a basic introduction on how to use the `SDeep` framework.
 Please refer to the API documentation for more advanced features.

 Run a training